reframejs/reframe/docs/usage-manual.md

 > [react-frontend](/plugins/create/starters/react-frontend#readme).
 > starter scaffolds a static site.
 > There are other starters to scaffold
-> a SSR app, a backend-only app, a full-stack app, etc.
+> a SSR app, a backend-only app, a full-stack app, ...
 > See [Starters](/docs/starters.md#readme).

 <b><sub><a href="#basics">&#8679; TOP  &#8679;</a></sub></b>